carlesgutierrez/ofxSensors4Games/README.md

 Introduction
 ------------

-This addon uses oF v0.9.8 that is still in development.

-This addon provides a interface to control games from sensors ( Kinect, Camera, Others by OSC)
+This addon provides a interface to control games by sending detected actions to external games by OSC / UPD.
+Infrared cameras are the most cheap to use.
+But There are other powerfull sensors that can be also used.
+For now I keep the posibility external sensors by OSC protocol sending kind of blob data.

+Internal Sensors allowed: Camera and Videoplayer for testing.
+Kinect ( require specific installation ).
+External sensors tested are: RadarGlxRss3 and LaserRange Sick LMS1XX.

+This addon is using the last v0.9.8 release but should work with others 0.9.x Of versions.

 Installation
 ------------

-Just copy the `ofxSensors4Games` folder into your `openFrameworks/addons/` folder.
+Copy the `ofxSensors4Games` folder into your `openFrameworks/addons/` folder.
-Copy paste Examples included in you MyApps folder and try them.
-At ofApp.cpp setup choose your sensor or simulation mode.
+Use included Examples for testing: In ofApp.cpp at setup choose your sensor / simulation mode.

 Usage
 -----